phogroup/pho_group_website/content/publication/journal-article-11/index.md

 publication: ''
 #publication_short: ''

 abstract: The emergence and re-emergence of infectious diseases has been a global cause of concern in the past few decades.
-Previous research in the field has revealed that human connectivity and mobility behaviour play a major role in the spreading of an infectious disease.
-In this work, we propose multi-patch  models that take into account the effects of human mobility on the evolution of disease dynamics in a multi-population environment.
-In particular, we develop SEIRS multi-patch and multi-group epidemic models, to practically account for distinct epidemiological-status-dependent mobilities in each patch.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.